-To consider your application for admission, Bethel University must receive the following in most cases:
+To apply for admission to Bethel University, the following steps are required in most cases:

 New Freshmen, Transfers, and Nontraditional Students

-- Your completed online application, including your personal statement of faith.
+- Submit the Bethel Application, including your personal statement of faith.

 - For transfer applicants, all transcripts from any secondary and postsecondary institutions you have attended.
 A high school transcript and test score may be required if you have less than one year of college experience.